-EN10 - Water recycled and reused
+EN10 Water recycled and reused

 In mining, water is typically used in mineral processing and slurry transport, while in smelting, it is used for cooling and gas cleaning purposes.
-Boliden's operations do not reuse water from other organisations, but in Harjavalta and Kokkola, waste water from adjacent operations is
+Boliden's operations do not reuse water from other organisations, but in Harjavalta and Kokkola, waste water from adjacent operations is ducted into Boliden's waste water treatment plants for treatment before being discharged to recipients.
+These volumes are not reported to Boliden.
+All other water volumes are based on data from flow meters.

-Water recycled and reused 2010 2011 2012 2013 2014 Recycled volume in million m 198.30 191.95 179.78 104.08 116.94 Percentage of water recycled 141% 125% 112% 67% 68%
+Water recycled and reused 2013 2014 2015

+Recycled volume in million m 3 104 117 107

+Percentage of water recycled 67% 68% 72%